Bolch Judicial Institute

-ON DEC.
-1, 2018, AMENDMENTS TO FEDERAL RULE OF CIVIL PROCEDURE 23 TAKE EFFECT.
+On Dec.
+1, 2018, amendments to Federal Rule of Civil Rule of Procedure 23 take effect.
 The amendments require lawyers to provide additional information up front for the court to preliminarily approve settlements (“frontloading”), permit notice by electronic means, impose limitations on compensating objectors, and clarify final-settlement criteria.
 Many of the amendments codify best practices of courts.

 Under the auspices of the Bolch Judicial Institute of Duke Law School, 38 prominent defense and plaintiff practitioners and experts well experienced in class action litigation have worked together in four teams for the past 20 months to develop guidelines and best practices for implementing the amendments.